Ryan Holiday: Life Is Too Short to Be a Bootlicker

 Decade almost.

-Just like the sense that you're right always about everything and that the other side is idiots, you know, can lead to misjudgment about the fact that, you know, you're not always going to bat a thousand.
+And that the other side is idiots, you know, can lead to misjudgment about the fact that, you know, you're not always going to bat a thousand.
+Yeah.

-I think what the left has done a bad job of understanding is like, how is he continually successful?
-And I think, like, in some respects, we overestimate and over-index his media savvy.
+someone can both be wildly unqualified to be a good president and then be very savvy at media and politics and power i think what what the left has done a bad job of understanding is like how is he continually successful and i think like in some respects we overestimate and over index his media savvy.

-I'm more interested in how does someone who is all the things that he is manage to,
+I'm more interested in how does someone who is

 And I realized that in some ways that that wasn't as complicated as you thought, because

-he would take this reputation that he had and then in the room, be the opposite of that reputation and manage to convince smart people that they saw something that other people were missing.
-Right.
+he would take this reputation that he had and then in the room be the opposite of that reputation and manage to convince smart people that they saw something that other people were missing. right?

 Like, what is it that allows him to convince people who previously thought he was crazy?
 How does Bill Maher go in there and actually get a little bit seduced?
-I think that's an illustrative,
+I think that's an illustrative, and

 we should be thinking about that as far as not just this particular administration, but it gives you an understanding of the historical past as well, because you realize, like, Stalin does this to FDR.

-FDR goes at the end of the war and he's like, I can work with, towards the end of the war, I can work with Stalin, right?
+FDR goes at the end of the war and he's like, I can work with towards the end of the war.
+I can work with Stalin, right?
 Like, I can make this work.
-And then Stalin basically eats him up.

 Khrushchev does the same thing to Kennedy.
 These sort of authoritarian figures, part of what they do is their reputation actually leads you to underestimate them.